oaismail/Project/README.md

 ***Recommendation***
 One of the concerns with Cosmos network is it's token ATOM.
 Current main ATOM value is in staking.
 It does have value in the utility and in the governance.
 But with the inflationary design of the token between 7-20% there is no value of buying it and holding it in exchanges that can potentially increase the demand, rather than you have to stake it to compensate the inflation rate of the token.
 And in terms of it's utility, until now, it's the main token within the ecosystem but you can see other projects within the Cosmos ecosystem being fully indepentant that may eliminate the need to own Cosmos, with ptojects like Osmosis having it's own token OSMO which can be bought directly from exchanges.

-One of the possible solutions for such risk on ATOM is to be the only token to be utalized within the Cosmos ecosystem including the rewards from staking instead of the giving rewards in the application on the Cosmos network.
+One of the possible solutions for such risk on ATOM is to be the only token to be utilized within the Cosmos ecosystem including the rewards from staking instead of the giving rewards in the application on the Cosmos network.

 ***References***
 >https://cosmos.network/gravity-dex